synologyy/pangolin/README.md

 ## Contributions

 Looking for something to contribute?
 Take a look at issues marked with [help wanted](https://github.com/fosrl/pangolin/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22help%20wanted%22).
+Also take a look through the freature requests in Discussions - any are available and some are marked as a good first issue.

 Please see [CONTRIBUTING](./CONTRIBUTING.md) in the repository for guidelines and best practices.